• Home

 Overview

-Burundi, one of the world’s poorest countries, is ranked 185th out of 189 countries on the Human Development Index.
+Burundi, one of the world’s poorest countries, is ranked 187th out of 193 countries on the Human Development Index.
 Food insecurity is a major problem due to climate change and the increased pressure on scarce arable lands as Burundi is one of Africa’s most densely populated countries.
 People practice subsistence agriculture on lands that are not very fertile and prone to erosion.
+For several months now, inflation has been pushing up the cost of basic necessities and fuel supplies have been unstable.

 Our work in Burundi